erelson/ZoneMinder/docs/installationguide/ubuntu.rst

 Look for [Date] and inside it you will see a date.timezone that is commented. remove the comment and specific your timezone.
-Please make sure the timezone is valid (see this: http://php.net/manual/en/timezones.php)
+Please make sure the timezone is valid (see: http://php.net/manual/en/timezones.php)

 In my case: